Nahid3007/mesh2vtk/README.md

 A simple test Nastran FE model was converted to a `vtu` model.

-The figure below shows the orgingal Nastran model showing the node and element IDs.
+The figure below shows the original Nastran model showing the node and element IDs.

 ![original_nastran_model](./figures/nastran_orginal.png "nastran original model")